Final Results From A Phase II Trial Of Zd1839 ('Iressa') For Patients With Advanced Non-Small-Cell Lung Cancer (IDEAL 1)

 Oncolink's ASCO Coverage made possible by an unrestricted Educational Grant from Bristol-Myers Squibb Oncology.

-Sep 17, 2014 - In patients with advanced non-small cell lung cancer, new drugs and drug combinations can prolong survival, while hormone therapy among menopausal females with lung cancer is associated with increased mortality risk, according to research presented at the annual meeting of the American Society of Clinical Oncology, held from May 29 to June 2 in Orlando, Fla.
+Feb 28, 2015 - In patients with advanced non-small cell lung cancer, new drugs and drug combinations can prolong survival, while hormone therapy among menopausal females with lung cancer is associated with increased mortality risk, according to research presented at the annual meeting of the American Society of Clinical Oncology, held from May 29 to June 2 in Orlando, Fla.

 Frequently Asked Questions